The application for Fall 2023 will open in September 2022.

 - 60 credits are required to begin the program.

 - Prerequisites must be completed for a letter grade, minimum grade of C- (C for transfer) unless otherwise noted; with the exception of AP/IB credits and/or exemptions awarded by the University of Pittsburgh.
 Courses listed below are offered at the Pittsburgh Campus, courses taken at the regional Pitt campuses or external institutions must be evaluated as equivalent to satisfy these requirements.
 Applications may be submitted while prerequisite coursework is in progress.

-*A combination of six credits of math and statistics is required.
+- Six credits of math and statistics are requried:

 - Complete the application for admission

-- Upload a personal essay to your application — a brief statement discussing why you are interested in the undergraduate program in Health Informatics and your professional goals including how and when you became interested in this field of study.
+- Submit a personal essay—a brief statement discussing why you are interested in the Undergraduate Program in Health Informatics, your professional goals including how and when you became interested in this field of study.
 You may also include other areas of interest, extra-curricular activities and leadership experiences.

 Once your application is complete, an admission decision is typically available in a few weeks.
 Application review begins in January.

 All students are required to bring a wireless laptop with Microsoft platform to class for courses that incorporate hands-on learning of computer applications and technology.